Philipp Scheidemann: Proclamation of the Republic

 In the face of an impending defeat in the war and the threat of revolutionary developments at home, Scheidemann said on 5 November 1918 that he thought Bolshevism a greater danger than the external enemy.
 In this he agreed with the Supreme Army Command.
-Communist propaganda and historiography later attributed the Reich government's severance of relations with the Soviet Union on that day to Scheidemann and declared him "the author of the anti-Soviet provocation directed against the Spartacus League".
+Communist propaganda and historiography later attributed the Reich government's severance of relations with Soviet Russia on that day to Scheidemann and declared him "the author of the anti-Soviet provocation directed against the Spartacus League".

 Unlike the military, Scheidemann had come to the conclusion that a successful fight against the extreme left was possible only if Emperor Wilhelm II abdicated.
 Ebert and Scheidemann nevertheless postponed the fundamental question of monarchy or republic for the time being.
 Scheidemann had formulated the party's course on 6 November: "Now we must put ourselves at the head of the movement or there will be anarchistic conditions in the Reich."
 By use of an ultimatum the MSPD parliamentary group was able, among other things, to push through the parliamentarization of Prussia, Germany's largest state, without being able to stop the outbreak of revolutionary actions in Berlin.

 On 9 November 1918 Chancellor Max von Baden unilaterally announced the abdication of Emperor Wilhelm II and the renunciation of Crown Prince Wilhelm's hereditary rights to the throne.
-Scheidemann handed in his resignation as secretary at 10 A.M.
+Scheidemann handed in his resignation as secretary at 10 a.m.
 Around noon, Friedrich Ebert arrived at the Reich chancellery and demanded that the authority to govern be handed over to him and the MSPD.
 Von Baden resigned and in an unconstitutional act designated Ebert his successor as Reich chancellor and minister president of Prussia.
 When Ebert and Scheidemann went to the Reichstag building for lunch, they sat at separate tables.
 A huge crowd had gathered outside, and there were calls for a speech.
 Ebert refused to go out to them, but Scheidemann stood up and hurried to a window facing the crowd.
 According to Scheidemann's own recollection, someone told him along the way that the Spartacist leader Karl Liebknecht intended to declare Germany a soviet republic.
 Scheidemann then made a spontaneous speech that closed with the words: "The old and rotten, the monarchy, has collapsed.
 Long live the new!
 Long live the German Republic!"When Scheidemann returned to the Reichstag dining room, a furious Ebert confronted him.
 Ebert pounded the table with his fist and shouted, "You have no right to proclaim the republic!
 What becomes of Germany, a republic or any other form, that is for a constituent assembly to decide!"
-For Scheidemann, however it was clear that the legitimization of the new leadership by Max von Baden's declaration alone would not be sufficient.
+For Scheidemann, however, it was clear that the legitimization of the new leadership by Max von Baden's declaration alone would not be sufficient.
 The demonstrating workers and soldiers expected a complete break with the imperial system.